Brain food, or foods that improve memory and concentration, is important for your mental health and for keeping the grey matter healthy and happy.

 These acids, which account for half the fat content in the brain, help build nerve and brain cells essential for memory and learning, slow age-related mental decline, are good for the grey matter, and also help keep Alzheimer’s at bay.

-Low levels of these fatty acids could lead to increased dementia risk, learning impairments and even depression.
+Low levels of these fatty acids could lead to increased dementia risk, learning impairments and even depression affecting the brain health.

 Why is a Mediterranean diet considered one of the healthiest in the world?
 Read this to know more.